dterg/dterg.github.io/_posts/2016-08-10-confusion-matrices-alternative.md

 predicted classes.
 Rows represent child nodes belonging to the same parent (column).
 Its relatively straightforward to see where misclassifications occurred.
 Obviously less so when the color scale becomes limiting with a very large number of classes.
-But even then, misclassifications at the parent nodes is still easy to see with a specific color-scale assigned to the parents (tested it with up to 35 classes - works quite well).
+But even then, misclassifications at the parent nodes is still easy to see with a specific color-scale assigned to the parents (tested it with up to 35 classes - works quite well.
+Results are part of a manuscript under review, will update this post with the figure once published).

 Here's the code to generate this (or fork it on GitHub).
 Requires a confusion matrix in csv as input, with target classes as rows, and predicted classes as columns.
 Labels should be first column and first for parent classes and second column,